-In these groups you can discuss all the topics that interest you in German.
+In these groups you can discuss all your favourite topics in German.
 Ask a lot of questions, try to use as much (new) vocabulary as you can, listen to the others carefully and write down new words and phrases, that way you will use all your senses effectively.

 It is also a great opportunity to make friends with German speakers or others learning to speak German with whom you can (and should) compare notes, exchange ideas and talk about things that you have learnt in regular German courses.